 \item Replace the \emph{closure under $\gamma$-sequences}, $\prescript{\gamma}{} M\subseteq M$, to \emph{closure under multi-valued functions whose domain is an element of $\hat{V}_{a\cup\{a\}}=\hat{V}_a\cup \mathcal{MP}(\hat{V}_a)$}.

 \item Replace $V_\alpha \subseteq M$ with $\hat{V}_\alpha\subseteq M$. \end{itemize}

-The readers might wonder why we use multi-valued functions of domain in $\hat{V}_a$ and $\hat{V}_{a\cup\{a\}}$.
-For example, we may formulate a constructive analogue of the closure under $\gamma$-sequences $\prescript{\gamma}{} M\subseteq M$ as the closure under multi-valued function of domain $a$.
-There is a reason why we should allow multi-valued functions of domain in $a\cup\{a\}$: for a transitive set $a$, the closure under multi-valued functions of domain in $a\cup\{a\}$ proves $a\in M$.
+The reader might wonder why we use multi-valued functions of the domain in $\hat{V}_a$ and $\hat{V}_{a\cup\{a\}}$.
+For example, we may formulate a constructive analogue of the closure under $\gamma$-sequences $\prescript{\gamma}{} M\subseteq M$ as the closure under multi-valued functions of domain $a$.
+There is a reason why we should allow multi-valued functions of the domain in $a\cup\{a\}$: for a transitive set $a$, the closure under multi-valued functions of domain in $a\cup\{a\}$ proves $a\in M$.
 However, it is unclear if this can be achieved from just those multi-valued functions whose domain is in $a$.

 It still remains a question why we use $\hat{V}_{a\cup\{a\}}$ instead of $a\cup\{a\}$.
 The main reason is that $\hat{V}_{a\cup\{a\}}$ includes $a\cup\{a\}$ but has a much richer set-theoretic structure, which is the same reason we have worked with large sets rather than large cardinals.
-This will mean that our definitions will be equivalent to those presented in \cite{FriedmanScedrov1984} over $\mathsf{IZF}$.
+This will mean that our definitions will be equivalent to those presented in \cite{FriedmanScedrov1984} over $\IZF$.

-Observe that, over $\mathsf{ZFC}$, these modified definitions are equivalent to the standard ones.
+Observe that, over $\ZFC$, these modified definitions are equivalent to the standard ones.
 Thus, for example, we can define supercompact sets or strong sets\footnote{This is an analogue of strong cardinals.
 Unfortunately, this terminology overlaps with 2-strong sets (See \cite{Rathjen1998} or \cite{ZieglerPhD} for the definition of 2-strongness.)} as follows:

-\begin{definition}[$\mathsf{CGB}$] \phantom{a} \begin{enumerate} \item Let $a$ be a transitive set.
+\begin{definition}[$\CGB_\infty$] \phantom{a} \begin{enumerate} \item Let $a$ be a transitive set.
 A set $K$ is \emph{$a$-supercompact} if there is an elementary embedding $j\colon V\to M$ such that $K$ is a critical point of $j$ and $M$ is closed under multi-valued functions whose domain is in $\hat{V}_{a\cup\{a\}}$ A set $K$ is \emph{supercompact} if $K$ is $a$-supercompact for all transitive sets $a$. \item A set $K$ is \emph{$n$-huge} if there is an elementary embedding $j\colon V\to M$ such that $K$ is a critical point of $j$ and $M$ is closed under multi-valued functions whose domain is in $\hat{V}_{j^n(K)\cup \{j^n(K)\}}$. \item A set $K$ is \emph{$\alpha$-strong} if there is an elementary embedding $j\colon V\to M$ such that $K$ is a critical point of $j$ and $\hat{V}_\alpha\subseteq M$.
 A set $K$ is \emph{strong} if $K$ is $\alpha$-strong for all $\alpha$.

 Here it suffices to restrict our attention to ordinals rather than defining $a$-strongness for arbitrary sets since $\hat{V}_a = \hat{V}_{\rank(a)}$. \end{enumerate} \end{definition}